-- 1) The Senior and Junior Editors in consultation with the President shall appoint an Editorial Committee which shall comprise the Senior and Junior Editors, one member of the Congress Advisory Committee (preferably the chairperson) and others, as necessary to help expedite matters. - 2) The Editorial Committee shall assist the Senior or Junior Editor in writing the 6page annual submission to Applied Animal Behaviour Science (see also Agreement between Elsevier and ISAE available on the ISAE web-site in the members-only section). - 3) The Editorial Committee shall assist the Senior and Junior Editors in completing the special issue of Applied Animal Behaviour Science. - 4) The Editorial Committee approves the one-page advertisement for the ISAE written by the Communications Officer to be published in Applied Animal Behaviour Science twice per year.
+1) The Senior and Junior Editors in consultation with the Senior Vice-President shall appoint an Editorial Committee which shall comprise the

+- Senior Editor (Chair); Junior Editor; one member of the Congress Advisory Committee (preferably the Chair); representatives of the LCOCs of the most recent and current congresses; others if necessary to expedite matters. - 2) The Editorial Committee shall assist the Senior or Junior Editor in writing the 6-page annual submission to Applied Animal Behaviour Science (see also Agreement between Elsevier and ISAE available on the ISAE website in the members-only section). - 3) The Editorial Committee shall assist the Senior and Junior Editors in completing the special issue of Applied Animal Behaviour Science. - 4) The Editorial Committee approves the one-page advertisement for the ISAE written by the Communications Officer to be published in Applied Animal Behaviour Science twice per year.